TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Kafka/readme.md

 This example demonstrate how we can send message using the Kafka producer activity and recieve the same message using Kafka consumer activity.

 The Producer flow produces a message on the mentioned topic, whenever the rest enpoint is triggered.
 The Consumer flow has the consumer trigger which is listening to the mentioned topic and recieves the message whenever it is sent.
-Further, the 'commit offset' activity notifies the consumer to commit the offset as soon as the message is recieved and lastly the 'Log' activity is printing the recieved message.
+Further, the 'commit offset' activity notifies the consumer to commit the offset and lastly the 'Log' activity is printing the recieved message.

 ## Prerequisites